EimanDaoud/EimanDaoud/README.md

 ---

-## 😄 Fun Fact
+## 😄 Fun Facts

-I once spent hours debugging a dataset… only to realize the issue was a single invisible space.
-Since then, I’ve learned two things:

-1. Never underestimate whitespace.
+1. Cleaning a phone numbers column is the true test of patience 📞
 2. Coffee is the ultimate debugging tool ☕.

 ---